timothyandrews/HadGEM3-RFMIP-Tier2/README.md

 ## Data description

-ERF is calculated as the difference in net TOA radiative flux between the RFMIP Tier II `piClim-histall`, `piClim-histghg`,`piClim-histaer`, `piClim-histnat` and `piClim-control` HadGEM3-GC3.1-LL experiments.
+ERF is calculated as the difference in net TOA radiative flux between the HadGEM3-GC3.1-LL RFMIP Tier II `piClim-histall`, `piClim-histghg`,`piClim-histaer` and `piClim-histnat` perturbation experiments and the `piClim-control` experiment.
 The global-annual-mean data runs from 1850-2099 inclusive.
 Fluxes are positive downards.
 The data contains three ensemble members (r1i1p1f3, r2i1p1f3, r3i1p1f3) as well as the ensemble-mean.
 Unprocessed raw netCDF data can be accessed via the CMIP6/ESGF database (https://pcmdi.llnl.gov/CMIP6/).
+See Pincus et al. (2016) and https://rfmip.leeds.ac.uk/rfmip-erf/ for the RFMIP experimental design.

 ## Data files